pro-grid/pro-grid/docs/development.md

 ## commands
 All commands are run inside the project directory.
-Refer to the [Vagrant Command-Line Interface Documentation][Vagrant CLI Docs] full a full list of Vagrant commands.
+Refer to the [Vagrant Command-Line Interface Documentation][Vagrant CLI Docs] for a full list of Vagrant commands.

 ### vagrant up